The following instructions are for advanced users. If you’d rather install the Auvik collector from an OVA file, please follow these steps.

 Be sure to edit the following parameters within the command:

 - EMAIL should be the email address associated with your Auvik account.

 - DOMAINPREFIX should be the Auvik domain prefix (e.g., sample is the prefix for https://sample.my.auvik.com/agents/installer) for the client where the collector is being installed.

-- When requested, enter the password for the Ubuntu user, and then the password for the email address that was set in the command.
+- When requested, enter the password for the Ubuntu user.
+When asked for the password for the email address set in the command, enter the API key.

 - Downloading and installing the Auvik collector takes about 10 minutes.
 After that’s done, reboot the Ubuntu virtual machine from the external command line by executing: